spacelift-io/user-documentation/docs/concepts/template/workbench.md

 4. The version becomes read-only and available for deployments

 !!! tip
-    Test your template thoroughly in draft state before publishing, as published versions cannot be edited.
+    Check your template YAML configuration thoroughly in draft state before publishing, as published versions cannot be edited.

 **What Happens When Publishing:**